top of page

 Military Women’s Health

-This team conducted research addressing readiness and resilience of female service members in operational and combat settings.
+This team conducted research addressing readiness and resilience of service members in operational and combat settings.
 In 2021, evidence on seven topics pertinent to the health of active duty military females was published in Science Direct.

 2025 RIG Leaders & Deputies